ulysses-salinas/scene-it-starter/README.md

 ## Overview

-Scene-It is a front-end watchlist generating application for television, film, and videogames.
+Scene-It is a front-end application that generates a watchlist for television, film, and videogame selections.
 HTTP requests made via Axios to the Open Movie Database API returns rendered results onto the DOM, and allows for quick additions to a watchlist saved onto localStorage.
 The watchlist will store the selections added until removed from the list or until localStorage is deleted.
 This project has been deployed via Netlify with a link down below.

 ### Technologies in Use